IIGDT World International Institute of

 • Analysis and discussion of common error implications of dimensioning and tolerancing of tooling and functional gaging, based on product designs

-• Review and analyze “your” engineering drawings and identify areas of negative financial implications; address questions to provide clarification/direction and make recommendations to optimize design intent and achieve maximum return-on-investment
+• Review and analyze “your” engineering drawings and identify areas of negative financial implications, address questions to provide clarification/direction and make recommendations to optimize design intent and achieve maximum ROI

 Advanced Tolerancing Development within Y14.5